How to Cite: Basic Elements and Common Styles

 Instead of relying on these static—and potentially faulty—citations, however, we recommend that you use citation management software that can help you automate the process of keeping your citations up to date, even if you need to make changes.
 At HKS, the recommended citation management tool is Zotero.

-Last but not least, your friendly librarians at HKS Library & Knowledge Services [KNet access] are happy to help you find and work with the wealth of resources Harvard Library has to offer.
+Last but not least, your friendly librarians at HKS Library & Research Services are happy to help you find and work with the wealth of resources Harvard Library has to offer.
 (For example, check out our Fast Answer on recommended library resources to start a literature review.)
-LKS is also the go-to support for Zotero at HKS.
+LRS is also the go-to support for Zotero at HKS.